SmKou/triangle-tracker/README.md

 Triangle Tracker uses a form collect the lengths of the sides of a triangle from a user, and then determines if these lengths can form a triangle.
 If they do, it will determine if the triangle is equilateral, isosceles, or scalene.

+Triangle Tracker includes a subproject named Age Difference, which uses a form to collect a human age and a pet's age, then displays the difference to the user.

 View the [Github Page]().

 ## Complete Installation